Easy pumpkin carving ideas for kids this Halloween: Your ultimate guide

 Best budget pumpkin carving kit for kids

-If you're looking a fun and affordable small pumpkin carving kit with everything you need for carving your pumpkins this Halloween, we think this kit looks pretty good.
+If you're looking for a fun and affordable small pumpkin carving kit with everything you need for carving your pumpkins this Halloween, we think this kit looks pretty good.
 It comes with five tools, including two saws, a scooper, poker wheel and drill.

 The saws have been improved and are more durable than previous versions, but buyers have noted that they don't stand up to tougher veggies like butternut squash, so it's best to stick to pumpkin.
 We like that you also get 10 stencils ranging from easy to harder designs, so that younger carvers can get involved - closely supervised, of course!
 The age recommendation is 12+